bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="CSS rules for body, tabs, tabs > ul" alt="CSS rules for body, tabs, tabs > ul." />

-I&apos;ve done just a little bit on my style sheet, so you can come over here and see styles.css.
+<p>I&apos;ve done just a little bit on my style sheet, so you can come over
+here and see styles.css.
 I&apos;ve got this reset rule, which is not great to use for production websites.
-But for this, it&apos;s just taking margin and padding off of everything.
+But for this, it&apos;s just taking margin and padding off of everything.</p>

-Then we&apos;re just adding some padding to the body and setting the background color and the font and the color.
+<p>Then we&apos;re just adding some padding to the body and setting the
+background color and the font and the color.
 Let&apos;s add a few rules here to make sure that we get this thing all in place.
 The first rule I&apos;m going to add is for the tabs themselves, so this is the entire interface really.
-I&apos;m just going to give it a width of 400 pixels and set margin to auto so that it centers on the screen.
+I&apos;m just going to give it a width of 400 pixels and set margin to auto so that it centers on the screen.</p>

-With those two pieces in place.
-Then for the actual tabs, for the unordered list, I&apos;m going to get rid of the bullets and set them to display <b>flex</b>, so they go next to each other.
+<p>With those two pieces in place.
+Then for the actual tabs, for the
+unordered list, I&apos;m going to get rid of the bullets and set them to display <b>flex</b>, so they go next to each other.</p>

-You might wonder about the single bracket, and what this does is it makes sure that the unordered list, that&apos;s inside the tabs directly, the direct descended is targeted.
+<p>You might wonder about the single bracket, and what this does is it
+makes sure that the unordered list, that&apos;s inside the tabs directly, the direct descended is targeted.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 212. example 1 and 2, as untargetted lists (125) ~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">